Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 Now, how can we test this?
 We can see that IODIRA is located at register address `0x00` and we will for now assume that the device uses I2C address of `0` (we'll get back to revisit this later).
 So we need to verify that when initializing our driver for the MCP23017, the two bytes [`0x00`, `0x00`] are written to device address `0`.
+The first of these bytes represents the register address we want to write to and the second byte is the actual data.

 To achieve this, let us begin by creating a mock of the I2C bus.
 Do this by right clicking the I2C Bus interface in the LabVIEW project and select `Mock...`.